 I really love this one for a wooden muddler because it’s metal and rubber, making it a lot easier to use and clean.
 With the lighter wood ones, you tend to not be able to get the stains of berries and the like out.
 This one makes it not a problem!

 Want to get extra creative?!
-Try out this insanely awesome Outlaw Kit From American Oak Barrel so you can Make Your Own Spiced Rum!
+Try out this insanely awesome make your own spiced rum kit!
 This is on my current Christmas wishlist and I realllllly hope I get it this year…

 - 2 oz dark spiced rum